 When value-in-use calculations are undertaken, management is required to estimate the expected future cash flows from the asset or cash-generating unit and a suitable discount rate, in order to determine the present value of those cash flows.
 The carrying values of the Company's investment in associated companies are disclosed in Note 17.
-Further details of the key assumptions applied in the impairment assessment of the Company's investment in associated companies are disclosed in Note 17.
-Changes in assumptions made and discount rate applied could affect the carrying value of the investments in associated companies.
+Further details of the key assumptions applied in the impairment assessment of the Company's investment in associated companies are disclosed and discount rate applied could affect the carrying value of the investments in associated companies.